FreightSimple

 How the NMFC classification system works, how to look up your product's code, and a reference table of common NMFC codes with their freight classes.

 If freight class determines your LTL rate, NMFC codes determine your freight class.
 They’re the foundation of the entire LTL pricing system, and getting them right is one of the simplest ways to avoid billing surprises.
+For the complete reference, see our guide to NMFC codes and freight class.

 What NMFC codes are